Botox is the injectable wrinkle relaxer we all know and love.

 How much downtime should I expect after these injections?

-One of the best parts about doing injectables is that they don’t come anywhere near the downtime that total cosmetic surgery requires.
-In fact, there is so little downtime involved with Dysport and Botox that many people return to their jobs right after treatment.
+One of the best parts about injectables is that they require minimal downtime!
+In fact, there is so little downtime involved with Dysport and Botox that many people return to work right after treatment.

-If there are any side effects from the injections, they are usually very mild in nature.
-These include swelling and bruising at the injection sites or even mild flu-like symptoms, such as headaches.
+Side effects from these treatments (if any) tend to be very mild.
+These may include swelling and bruising at the injection sites or even mild flu-like symptoms, such as headaches.

-There are a few things to take into account after your appointment, too.
-It’s recommended that you not touch or otherwise manipulate the area that the injections were given in for at least 4 hours.
+There are a few things to be mindful of after your appointment, too.
+We recommend that you not touch or otherwise manipulate the area near your injection sites for at least 4 hours.

 In addition, avoid laying down flat or working out for extended amounts of time.
 This can help reduce the likelihood that the medication will migrate out of its injected areas.